Associate Professor in the School of Computing (SoC)

 My wife Kelly Reedy is

-Our son Jakob lives currently in Shenzhen, China, and our daughter Luisa
+Our son Jakob lives in Johannesburg, South Africa, and our daughter Luisa

 in the Kapas-Marang International Swimmathon (6.5 km open sea).